smudge/decks/railsconf-2022/slides.md

 Except, wait a minute, (DEMO DEMO DEMO)

-Yes, that's right, this is the live app, embedded right here in my slide deck.
+Yes, that's right, this is a live app, embedded right here in my slide deck.

+It would be ironic if I gave a talk about giving demos and didn't give a quick demo.

+So we can click on this "see performance" link, and there's our fake market simulation.
+And when we log out, we're right back at that splash page.

+Now, if this persona picker is something that you would want, for your app...
 -->

 ---